hpcleuven/Best-practices-for-R-on-HPC/examples/julia-set/README.md

    `hyperfine`.
 1. `parallel_complex_consts.R`: R script that generates the Julia set for a a series of complex numbers using the `foreach` package over the constats.
+   Illustrates embarassingly parallel problems.
+1. `parallel_sizes.R`: R script that generates the Julia set for a series of sizes of the image using the `foreach` package over the outer loop.
+Illustrates load balancing issues.